Taking the bus is a conscientious and cost-effective way to get around town.

 This service operates as a trial and does not have the same fare structure as other Metro services.
 This service has a flat fare for all locations and does not provide any transfer tickets onto other services.
 Fares are the same whether paid by Metrocard or cash.
 If transferring onto other Metro services you will need to pay for these separately.
 The adult fare is $6.00 and the child fare is $3.50.

 Children under 5 years of age travelling with a parent or guardian travel free.
 Metro consider a ‘child’ as anyone between the ages of 5 and 17.
 Anyone 18 years or older is considered an adult.
-Any passenger who is eligible for the child fare may be required to provide proof of age identification to the driver.
+Any passenger who is eligible for the child fare (either paying by Metrocard or cash) may be required to provide proof of age identification to the driver.
 Accepted identification needs to include a photo and state the person’s date of birth – for example, a Cando card, school ID card or a driver licence.
 Failure to provide identification to the driver when asked can result in an adult fare being charged.

 Travelling within and between zones